Emmotes/ic_spoilers/docs/mehen.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Ultimate: Lightning Breath** (Guess)
-> Mehen leaps forward and breaths a cone of lightning that damages all enemies on the screen.
-If he hits more than 5 enemies, or one of the enemies he hits is a boss, then he stuns the enemies for 10 seconds.
+> Mehen breathes a cone of lightning that hits all enemies in the area.
+If it hits more than 5 enemies, or a boss, it stuns all enemies for 10 seconds.
-> Cooldown: 180s (Cap 45s)
+> Cooldown: 3s (Cap 0.75s)
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
     "id": 826,
     "name": "Lightning Breath",
-    "description": "",
-    "long_description": "Mehen leaps forward and breaths a cone of lightning that damages all enemies on the screen.
-If he hits more than 5 enemies, or one of the enemies he hits is a boss, then he stuns the enemies for 10 seconds.", "graphic_id": 10502,
+    "description": "Mehen breathes a cone of lightning that hits and potentially stuns all enemies.", "long_description": "Mehen breathes a cone of lightning that hits all enemies in the area.
+If it hits more than 5 enemies, or a boss, it stuns all enemies for 10 seconds.", "graphic_id": 10502,
     "target": "all",
     "num_targets": 1,
     "aoe_radius": 0,
     "damage_modifier": 0.03,
-    "cooldown": 180,
+    "cooldown": 3,
     "animations": [
         {
-            "type": "mehen_ultimate",
+            "type": "mehen_ultimate_v2",
             "jump_to_target": true,
-            "target_offset_x": -300
+            "target_offset_x": -300,
+            "stun_duration": 10,
+            "monsters_hit_requirement": 6
         }
     ],
     "tags": [